 Do you gift-wrap?

 Our collection jewelry will be packaged in a wheat-colored recycled paper jewelry box, stamped with our Erica Weiner logo.
 We don't send a box for each item you order, but double up jewelry in boxes to help out the environment. if you need additional boxes for gift-giving, let us know in the "notes" section at checkout.
 Engagement, antique and “1909” rings come in a navy blue flip-top ring box with the Erica Weiner logo embossed in gold inside the lid.
 Both are very pretty, so we don't do additional gift-wrapping.
-If you’d prefer a gift receipt included with your order, please write "Gift Receipt" in the "Comments" field at checkout.
+If you’d prefer a gift receipt included with your order, please write "Gift Receipt" in the "Gift Note" field at checkout.